Law enforcement expo raises money for Crimestoppers reward fund - South Carolina Radio Network

-An expo featuring law enforcement agencies from throughout South Carolina Saturday is a fundraiser for the reward fund for Crimestoppers of the Midlands.
+An expo on Saturday which features law enforcement agencies from throughout South Carolina will fundraise for the Crimestoppers of the Midlands reward fund.

-Crimestoppers nonprofit organizations statewide rely on donations to fund rewards for tips that lead to arrests.
+Crimestoppers is a statewide nonprofit organization which relies on donations to fund rewards for tips that lead to arrests.

 Among the law enforcement officers attending the event Saturday in Columbia are the South Carolina deputies seen regularly on the Live PD television program.

-“Anything that we need as far as information, Crimestoppers are the ones that foot the bill for the reward,” said Donnyray Campbell, one of the Richland County Sheriff’s Deputies who appears regularly on Live PD.
+“Anything that we need as far as information, Crimestoppers are the ones that foot the bill for the reward,” said Donnyray Campbell, a Richland County Sheriff’s deputy who appears regularly on Live PD.
 “That’s very important because we know that money is, a lot of times, a motivator for a lot of things, either good or bad.
 But in this sense, it’s good so Crimestoppers is an amazing nonprofit organization.”

-“Whenever we need tips or leads, Crimestoppers are usually the organization that gives the rewards for certain information that leads to the capturing of a suspect,” he said.

 Campbell is one of dozens of Live PD officers who will be at the event Saturday to meet fans.
 He says the show allows the public to see what the job is like for a law enforcement officer.